lightsaft/lightsaft.github.io/_posts/2020-11-11-gaudio-LaSAFT.md

 </li>
 <li>The spectral properties of sounds are non-local
 <ul>
-<li>Periodic sounds are typically comprised of a fundamental frequency and a number of harmonics which are spaced apart by relationships dictated by the source of the sound.
+<li>Periodic sounds are typically comprised of a fundamental frequency and a number of <strong>harmonics</strong> which are spaced apart by relationships dictated by the source of the sound.
 It is the mixture of these harmonics that determines the timbre of the sound.<br />
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Spectrogram_of_violin.png/642px-Spectrogram_of_violin.png" alt="width:300" style="width:300px;" /></li>
 </ul>
 </li>